Contemplative Dance Practice (CDP)

 Roger Williams Park Temple to Music, PVD RI

-If you would like to join in Spring 2026, please contact dom
+If you would like to receive updates, please contact dom

 that combines meditation and movement, created by Barbara Dilley.